Roberto Massimo

-Roberto Massimo (born 12 October 2000) is a professional footballer who plays as a winger and wing-back for Polish Ekstraklasa club Górnik Zabrze.
-Born in Ghana, he has represented Germany at youth level.
+Roberto Massimo (born 12 October 2000) is a professional footballer who plays as a winger and wing-back for club Wehen Wiesbaden, on loan from Górnik Zabrze.
+Born a Liberian refugee in Ghana, he has represented Germany at youth level.

 Club career

 Massimo made 18 appearances for Arminia Bielefeld's U-17 team and played seven games for the first team.
 In May 2018, Massimo signed a contract with Bundesliga side VfB Stuttgart, but initially remained on loan at Bielefeld until 30 June 2019.

-On 22 July 2022, Massimo joined Académico de Viseu in Portugal on loan for the 2022–23 season.
+On 22 July 2022, Massimo joined Académico Viseu in Portugal on loan for the 2022–23 season.

 On 18 May 2024, VfB Stuttgart announced that Massimo would leave the club after this season when his contract expired.

 On 19 July 2025, Massimo signed a three-season contract with Górnik Zabrze in Poland.
+On 2 May 2026, Massimo scored the opening goal in the 32nd minute of the 2025–26 Polish Cup final against Raków Częstochowa, as Górnik won 2–0 to earn their first silverware in 38 years.

+On 26 August 2026, Massimo joined Wehen Wiesbaden in Germany on loan for the 2026–27 season.

 International career

 Massimo was born in Ghana to a Liberian mother and an Italian father.
 He was raised in Germany and is a German and Liberian citizen.
 Massimo was a youth international for the Germany U19s and U21s.